paramat/mesecar/README.txt

+mesecar 0.2.0 by paramat
-mesecar 0.1.0 by paramat, a fork of Dan Duncombe's car mod For latest stable Minetest and back to 0.4.7
+For latest stable Minetest and back to 0.4.9
-Depends default
+Depends default wool dye
 Licenses: code WTFPL, textures CC BY-SA